freecarl1/GitHub-And-It-s-Commands/README.md

 | `git log` | Show all commits in the current branch’s history |

 ### Sharing & Updating Projects
+_Retrieving updates from another repository and updating local repos_

 | Command | Description |
 | ------- | ----------- |